 To sell to these new audiences effectively, publishers need to know more about their customer base as a whole, across all brands and services as internal promotional channels are highly efficient, especially in niche markets.
 Enter the new discipline of audience development.
-Daniel Murphy of Abacus e-Media, shares five ways to use it to drive your business.
+Daniel Murphy of Abacus, shares five ways to use it to drive your business.cus, shares five ways to use it to drive your business.cus, shares five ways to use it to drive your business.

 1. Simplify subscription sales and marketing